nataliagranato/nataliagranato/README.md

 I promote a culture of collaboration with assertive communication and knowledge sharing.

-Currently, as a Plataform Engineer, I contribute to building Magalu Cloud, the Brazilian public cloud.
+Currently, as a Cloud Plataform Engineer at Ifood Brasil.

 ---